Aurumaker72/mupen-lua-ugui/README.md

 Porting a script which utilizes the old Lua GDI API to `BreitbandGraphics` is trivial.

-By including the `mupen-lua-ugui` library, `BreitbandGraphics` will automatically polyfill all legacy APIs with no changes to your code.
+By including the `mupen-lua-ugui` library, `BreitbandGraphics` will automatically reverse-polyfill all legacy APIs with no changes to your code.